 ADVOCATES: Definitely make sure your Rep knows about H.Res.69 and to sponsor it.
 Help us let families in KY-02, TX-26, TX-06, TX-29, OR-02 as key Congressional Districts which need to request their Representatives to support the bill.
-It’s the way it works.
 Also, Pennsylvania’s 3rd District!
 Mike Kelly is the new co-chair of the Congressional Caucus for Childhood Cancer and he hasn’t signed it yet.
-His co-chair, Jackie Speier (CA-14) is the original co-sponsor along with the author, Steve Knight (CA-25)… If you know families in those districts and even those States, it can help tip the scales for this bill!
+His co-chair, Jackie Speier (CA-14) is an original co-sponsor along with the author, Steve Knight (CA-25)… If you know families in those districts and even those States, it can help tip the scales for this bill!
 Reps are listed below.
 I suggest reading, downloading and sharing the flyer above, and banner to the left.

 H.Res.69 is an attempt to raise awareness to this unacceptable reality and to send a strong message of support to the afflicted, as H.Res.69 boldly addresses the fact that less than 4% of our national budget for cancer research benefits research for pediatrics.
 DIPG exemplifies the marginalization of all pediatric cancers and the neglect of the research to save the lives of our children with cancer.
 No parent should hear there are no solutions for their child because ‘the numbers aren’t great enough for investors’, but unfortunately it happens all the time.
 We believe this is an unacceptable reality, all things considered.

 H.Res.
 69, was introduced to the House Energy and Commerce Committee on January 30th, 2017, and it will need your support to pass!
 Read and download our instructions for calling your Representative or read them below this video of Pennsylvania Legislature’s Tom Caltagirone:

 HERE IS A FORM-LETTER you may use and modify to write to your Representative in support of H.Res.69.